The following sections provide an understanding of the ZENworks partition and imaging commands that are used when updating Linux drivers:

 The ZENworks partition is used to store the files required to load Linux into RAM, making the result similar to using a CD or PXE boot method.
 The ZENworks partition has a similar boot media layout as an imaging CD.
 It has a minimum size of 150 MB.

 The files stored on the ZENworks partition are linux, initrd, and root, which are the same as the directories as on the imaging CD (see the tables in Section F.2, Understanding Device Boot Processes in a ZENworks Imaging Environment).
-In ZENworks, the boot loader is grub, which loads Linux as described under Section F.2, Understanding Device Boot Processes in a ZENworks Imaging Environment.
+In ZENworks, the boot loader is grub for BIOS and elilo for UEFI, which loads Linux as described under Section F.2, Understanding Device Boot Processes in a ZENworks Imaging Environment.
 The driverupdate and settings.txt files are searched for and loaded from the ZENworks partition.

 If you need to modify the Linux files, you must modify the initrd or root file sets the same way as you would for other boot methods.
 For information, see Section F.4.2, Adding Files to the Initrd or Root File Systems.

 There are four types of command line parameters that can be used with the ZENworks imaging process.
 They are entered on the command line when booting from a CD or they can be placed in the isolinux.cfg file located in the /boot/i386/loader or /boot/x86_64/loader directory.
 The commands are also located in the *.cfg files for PXE and are located in the %ZENWORKS_HOME%\share\tftp directory on the Windows Imaging Server and the /srv/tftp directory on the Linux Imaging Server.

 Kernel Parameters: The valid parameters for the Linux kernel are found in the /Documentation/kernel-parameters.txt file that is installed with the kernel source.